Federalist No. 4: Background and publication

-Like all of the Federalist Papers, Federalist No. 4 was published under the pseudonym Publius in New York newspapers with the intention of explaining the provisions of the Constitution of the United States and persuading New York to ratify it.
+Federalist No. 4 was written by John Jay.
+Following the Constitutional Convention in 1787, Hamilton worked with James Madison and Alexander Hamilton to write a series of essays to explain the provisions of the Constitution of the United States and persuade New York to ratify it.
+They published these essays in New York newspapers under the shared pseudonym Publius.
 It was first published in the Independent Journal on November 7, 1787, followed by the Daily Advertiser on November 8 and the New-York Packet on November 9.
 In the latter paper, it was incorrectly labeled Federalist No. 3.
 Federalist No. 4 continued the argument from Federalist No. 3.
 While No. 3 advocated for union to protect from just war, No. 4 advanced this idea by arguing that union also protects from unjust war.
 No. 4 reinforced and complemented many of the ideas presented in No. 3, establishing a dual argument for union to protect from foreign conflict.

 Analysis

 In Federalist No. 4, Jay argued that a unified federal government was necessary to protect the states from foreign conquest.
 He worried that without union between the states, other nations may be incentivized to wage war, as there would be no federal administration to organize the states and economic advantages would be easier to seize.
 Jay considered it to be in a state's interest not only to protect its own security, but to protect that of the other states as well.
 His conception of government in this sense is similar to that of Thomas Hobbes and John Locke, identifying it as an alliance of mutual preservation.
 Throughout the essay, Jay reiterates his support for centralized government, going so far as to refer to the states as a family.

-Jay argued that nations are run by people, and people are naturally prone to conflict.
-This was a point of divergence from Federalist No. 3, where Jay considered only just causes for war.
-In Federalist No. 4, Jay argued that union was a means of preventing conflict.
+Jay contended that people are naturally prone to conflict.
+He held a negative opinion of human nature and was frustrated in his belief that egoism was a driving force in decision making.
+Jay's focus on self-interested conflict marked a point of divergence from Federalist No. 3, where Jay considered only just causes for war.
+Jay argued in Federalist No. 4 that union was a means of preventing conflict.
 He suggested that a unified federal government would make foreign powers hesitant to engage with force, and he warned that disunity between the states would invite such conflict.
 Likewise, he proposed that a united federal government would incentivize foreign nations to develop a better relationship with the United States.
 This belief was informed both by historical examples and by conflicts from Jay's own lifetime.
 He supported his argument by describing potential causes for an unjust war against the states, including the whims of absolute monarchs and conflicts surrounding trade rivalries.